Lightmatter/django-hydra/docs/source/structure.rst

 Components
 ----------

 All generic jinja components are under the `{{cookiecutter.repo_name}}/templates/components/` directory.
 The structure follows the material.ui format of having a folder per component with the js/css/jinja files within, allowing for files to be overwritten and customized as needed.

+Jinja `macros <https://jinja.palletsprojects.com/en/3.1.x/templates/#macros>`_ are a powerful way to reduce code and template specific components for reuse.
-`Link Macros <https://jinja.palletsprojects.com/en/3.1.x/templates/#macros>` can be thought of as functions that return customized templates based off of whatever parameters are passed to them. how to create - macro
+They can be thought of as functions that return customized templates based off of whatever arguments are passed to them.

-- django-components?

-- standalone jinja templates?
+To create a macro, they must first be defined, and examples

 Forms
 -----

-Jinja `Link macros <https://jinja.palletsprojects.com/en/3.1.x/templates/#macros>` are a powerful way to reduce code and template specific components for reuse.

 It's important to note that the widgets that django typically provides are overwritten in Hydra.
 Rather than working directly with the Django widgets as they as written, the jinja templates for widgets are imported as the defaults.
 Due to how Django requires that the component templates are overwritten by shadowed methods, you'll see several examples of this under the `templates/django/forms/widgets/` directory.

 Custom form widgets can be composed using Jinja